cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

 #### Methodology

-The calculator uses the following methodology to compute annual energy consumption of a constant speed cooling tower fan:
+The calculator uses the following methodology to compute annual energy consumption of a constant speed fan:

 1. Convert the fan runtime from seconds per hour to a percentage of the hour the fan is operating (Worksheet: "Step 2.
 Percent Runtime Calc") for both supply and return fans.